 2014-15 (SC Freiburg): Steffen turned professional by signing with German club SC Freiburg on December 12, 2014.
 He spent the season with SC Freiburg II in the Regionalliga Südwest, where he made his first matchday 18 appearance on February 28, 2015 against Eintract Trier.

-Steffen has earned two caps with the U.S. Men's National Team, making his debut as a substitute in a friendly match against Bosnia-Herzegovina on January 28, 2018.
+Steffen has earned three caps with the U.S. Men's National Team, making his debut as a substitute in a friendly match against Bosnia-Herzegovina on January 28, 2018.
 He then started in a friendly against Paraguay on March 27, 2018.
 Most recently, Steffen started in a friendly against France on June 9, 2018, registering seven saves en route to helping the U.S. earn a 1-1 draw.
 Most recently, Steffen started in friendlies against Brazil on September 7, 2018 and against Mexico on September 11, 2018.
 Against Mexico, Steffen earned his second shutout victory for the Stars and Stripes.
 A former U.S. youth international, Steffen played for the United States Under-23s in a friendly against England’s U-21s on September 3, 2015 in Preston, England.
 Prior to that, Steffen shined with the USA’s U-20s, for which he has earned 11 caps.
 He was the team’s primary goalkeeper at the 2015 CONCACAF U-20 Championship, where he helped the USA qualify for the 2015 FIFA U-20 World Cup.
 At that tournament, Steffen again was the primary goalkeeper as the USA advanced to the Quarterfinals.
 The goalkeeper also appeared for the USA U-18s.
 On May 16, 2016, Steffen was called-up by United States Men's National Team head coach Jürgen Klinsmann for a transitional camp.